JS1820/IIPP-Internship/README.md

 ### Introduction

 Welcome to the detailed documentation of the 3-month internship at NYCU AI College in Taiwan, where the main focus was on Active Defense implementation in Tpot CE Honeypot.
-This research work was conducted in ANT Lab starting from September-1 2023, under the guidance of **Professor.
+This research work was conducted in ANT Lab starting from September-1, 2023, under the guidance of **Professor.
 Ren-Hung Hwang**, Dean of AI College, NYCU.
+I am grateful to IIPP for providing me with this enriching opportunity.

 ## Goals